Phong-Kaster/Lockscreen-Styled-Notification/README.md

     }
 ```

-If users reject our request, we should show rationale dialog to expand them why we need these permission.
+If users reject our request, we should show rationale dialog to expand them why we need these permissions.
 Both
 `openRationaleDialog` and `openSettingDialog` are used for this purpose.
 You can write yourself if you need, they are optional.

 ## [**7.
 Write Activity Layout**](#7-write-activity-layout)

-To override our activity to lockscreen, we need run this function as soon as `onCreate` runs
+To set up our activity shown as device's lockscreen, we need run this function as soon as `onCreate` runs

 ```
      override fun onCreate(savedInstanceState: Bundle?) {